 Distance – 5.25 miles (9.0 kilometres) | Time – 3 hours 15 minutes | Difficulty – Easy to Medium | Markers & Map – Red

-03. TINDFJÖLL CIRCLE
+3. TINDFJÖLL CIRCLE

-This is a wonderful, if slightly challenging circuit, around some of the best scenery Thórsmörk has to offer.
-The route heads east from Langidalur along the north edge of the Krossá valley.
-At Slyppugil Hut, it turns left and heads up the Slyppugil Valley.
-The trail slowly rises before bending right – following the edge of a dramatic and precipitous canyon.
-The path here is narrow with steep drops on one side and the towering face of Tindfjöll mountain on the other.
+At Slyppugil Hut, the trail turns left and heads up the Slyppugil Valley.
+It slowly rises before bending right and following the edge of a dramatic and precipitous canyon.
+The path here is narrow, with steep drops on one side and the towering face of Tindfjöll Mountain on the other.

 Exiting the canyon, the path turns right and reaches a glorious viewpoint before winding its way along the edge of a ridge and then dropping (steeply at times) back to the valley floor where you follow the river back to Langidalur.